 Navigant, ComEd-Nicor Gas EPY4/GPY1 Multi-Family Home Energy Savings Program Evaluation Report FINAL 2013-06-05

+This factor include 2571 kWh/MG for water supply based on Illinois energy intensity data from a 2012 ISAWWA study and 2439 kWh/MG for wastewater treatment based on national energy intensity use estimates.
+For more information please review Elevate Energy’s ‘IL TRM: Energy per Gallon Factor, May 2018 paper’.

 71.2% is the proportion of hot 120F water mixed with 54.1F supply water to give 101F shower water.

 Calculated as follows: Assume 11% showers take place during peak hours (based on: Oreo et al, “The end uses of hot water in single family homes from flow trace analysis”, 2001.).
 There are 65 days in the summer peak period, so the percentage of total annual use in peak period is 0.11*65/365 = 1.96%.
 The number of hours of recovery during peak periods is therefore assumed to be 1.96% * 29.5 = 0.577 hours of recovery during peak period, where 29.5 equals the average annual electric DHW recovery hours for showerhead use prevented by the device including SF and MF homes with Direct Install and Retrofit/TOS measures.
 There are 260 hours in the peak period so the probability you will see savings during the peak period is 0.577/260 = 0.0022